1987 Houston Astros season: MLB All-Star Game

-Astros' Opening Day starter Mike Scott was also named the NL starter for the All-Star Game hosted at the Oakland–Alameda County Coliseum.
-He tossed two scoreless innings.
+Mike Scott, the Astros' Opening Day starter, was also named the NL starter for the All-Star Game, hosted at the Oakland–Alameda County Coliseum.
+He tossed two scoreless innings, allowed one hit, and retired Terry Kennedy via strikeout.
 Scott became the second Astros pitcher to start the All-Star Game, following J. R. Richard in the 1980 contest.

 Following Scott's effort, the contest remained scoreless, as the first All-Star Game to go scoreless past five innings.
 It remained so until the top of the 13th when Tim Raines tripled home Ozzie Virgil Jr. and Hubie Brooks.